AnnaKalygina/Micro-C/docs/source/contact_map.rst

   pairix mapped.pairs.gz

-Genereting single resolution contact map files
+Generating single resolution contact map files
 ###############################################

 As mentioned above, we will use the ``cload pairix`` utility of ``Cooler`` to generate contact maps: